davidodejobi/Daily-Learning-Log/iOS/100 Days of Swift UI/Day 1.md

   - Safer code (fewer unintended changes)
   - Better performance (compiler optimization)

-# [Strings in Swift]
+# Strings in Swift

-/
-/## 🧠 Key Concepts
+## 🧠 Key Concepts
-/- A string is a collection of text characters stored in a variable or constant.
+- A string is a collection of text characters stored in a variable or constant.
-/- Strings are written using double quotes (" ").
+- Strings are written using double quotes (" ").
-/- You can store and manipulate text using Swift’s powerful built-in string methods.
+- You can store and manipulate text using Swift’s powerful built-in string methods.
-/

 /## 🧵 Declaring Strings
-/

 swift
 let actor = "Denzel Washington" let filename = "paris.jpg"